 FREE DAYS, DISCOUNTS AND MORE

 Since 1992, we have opened our doors each month to oer one day per month of free zoo admission, allowing families and individuals entry to enjoy the zoo.
-Due to COVID-19, and limited capacity mandates, we are not able to oer Free Days at this time.
-In addition, we oer discounts for residents, disabled patrons, and those who use public transportation, and a variety of community access programs.
+In addition, we offer discounts for residents, disabled patrons, and those who use public transportation, and a variety of community access programs.

 EQUINE THERAPY PROGRAM